FIRST PRESBYTERIAN CHURCH OF PETALUMA

 THIS LAND IS OUR LAND, AN IMMIGRANTS MANIFESTO by Suketu Mehta

-Pastor John will be reading these three, perhaps you’d like to join him:
+Pastor John is reading these three, perhaps you’d like to join him:

 HEALING HAUNTED HISTORIES: A SETTLER DISCIPLESHIP OF COLONIZATION by Elaine Enns Ched Myers